- Dr Branko Sijnja RMIP Course Director

-I first came to New Zealand in 2001 on my elective and fell in love with the lifestyle & country then.
-However when I went back to the UK to do my finals, circumstances meant that the opportunity to return did not arise.
+I first came to New Zealand in 2001 on my elective and fell in love with the lifestyle and country then.
+However when I went back to the UK to do my finals, circumstances meant that the opportunity to return to New Zealand did not arise.
 I initially worked in London, then Plymouth and Kent, before returning to London to do my GP training.
-During my time as a GP registrar, I was becoming disillusioned with suburban General Practice and continued to work at the weekends as an Accident & Emergency Registrar.
-When I completed my training, I was planning on switching to train in Emergency Medicine or Paediatrics.
-However, I saw an advert for a rural GP post on the West Coast of Scotland, which included running a small rural hospital with an A&E department.
+During my time as a GP registrar, I was becoming disillusioned with suburban General Practice and continued to work at the weekends as an Accident and Emergency Registrar.
+When I completed my training, I was planning on switching to Emergency Medicine or Paediatrics.
+However, I saw an advert for a rural GP post on the west coast of Scotland, which included running a small rural hospital with an A&E department.
 I therefore moved to Campbeltown with my wife and was a partner in that practice for nearly seven years.

 During my time in Campbeltown, I became a tutor for rotating final year medical students from the University of Dundee, as well as setting up and tutoring the Kintyre Rural Fellowship Program, which was part of a scheme run by National Education for Scotland, to give newly qualified GPs more exposure to and training in Rural Medicine.
 I also became the Locality Clinical Director for Kintyre and sat on the Argyll & Bute Health Boards Management Committee, as well as being the Remote & Rural Representative on the Scottish Air Ambulance Clinical Forum.

-I was born in Leeds in the north of England (population 750 000).
-I went to local comprehensive and always dreamed of being doctor and living on a farm with my own horse for as long as I can remember.
+I was born in Leeds in the north of England (population 750,000).
+I went to a local comprehensive school and always dreamed of being doctor and living on a farm with my own horse for as long as I can remember.

-I am married to Nicole and we have four boys aged 4-15 years; I enjoy all sports especially golf and tennis.
-I have recently completed a Diploma in Sports Medicine and I look after the Wairarapa Bush rugby team and I have also been coaching one of my boys’ soccer teams.
+I am married to Nicole and we have four boys aged 4–15 years.
+I enjoy all sports especially golf and tennis.
+I have recently completed a Diploma in Sports Medicine and I look after the Wairarapa Bush rugby team.
+I have also been coaching one of my boys’ soccer teams.
 We live on a small farm block just outside of Carterton.
 In fact, we have the Carterton sign built into our front paddock.
 I really enjoy teaching Trainee Interns and PGY2s that we have had attached to our practice.
-The Carterton Medical Centre is teaching RMIP, Trainee Interns, First Year House Surgeons and Registrars.
+The Carterton Medical Centre is teaching RMIP, Trainee Interns, First Year House Surgeons, and Registrars.

 I was born in Hungary and received a Doctor of Medicine Diploma from the Semmelweis University of Medical Science in Budapest.
 After completing my Internal and Occupational Medicine training I moved to the United States of America, where I did Family Medicine training and practiced as a board certified family doctor for 15+ years.
-I initially came to New Zealand for a working holiday in 2009 - since then I have become a New Zealand enthusiast, kiwi at heart, hence I have extended my stay for as long as life allows!
+I initially came to New Zealand for a working holiday in 2009—since then I have become a New Zealand enthusiast, Kiwi at heart, and have extended my stay for as long as life allows!
 During my training in the USA I became interested in teaching, which I continue to enjoy in New Zealand.
-I love learning from and learning together with students; helping them to gain active listening and clinical skills to become excellent doctors of the future generation.
+I love learning from and learning together with students, helping them to gain active listening and clinical skills to become excellent doctors of the future generation.